ntahall1/DICP/26f10f4f4475255a478f8830501aa2524777a036/README.md

 <li><a href="mindmap/">Mind map</a></li>
 </ul>
 <P>
-I can change layout/content if needed.
+There are a bunch of standard reports, some of which will be more useful than otheres.
+I can change layout/content/filters/etc if needed.
 Email or call me if any queries.
 <P>
 Nick